robertmin1/Codewars/README.md

 ## 6th kyu:

-Banker's Plan (Uploaded) - fortune.c
+Banker's Plan  - fortune.c

-Find The Parity Outlier (Uploaded) - find_outlier.c Buying a car (Uploaded) - nbMonths.c
+Find The Parity Outlier  - find_outlier.c

+Buying a car ) - nbMonths.c

-Mysterious function (Uploaded) - get_num.c
+Mysterious function - get_num.c

-Multiples of 3 or 5 (Uploaded) - solution.c
+Multiples of 3 or 5 - solution.c

-Equal Sides Of An Array (Uploaded) - find_even_index.c Are they the "same"?
-(Uploaded) - comp.c
+Equal Sides Of An Array - find_even_index.c

+Are they the "same"?- comp.c

-Playing with digits (Uploaded) - digPow.c
+Playing with digits  digPow.c